General

 Conclusion

-The words we choose to use in our marriages have profound impacts.
-As Christians, we are called to speak with love, grace, and truth, building each other up and fostering a healthy, godly marriage.
-By avoiding these harmful phrases and instead, embracing communication that reflects biblical principles, couples can strengthen their bond and honor the covenant they made before God.
+The words we choose to use in our marriages have deep impacts.
+As Christians, we are called to communicate with love, grace, and truth, building each other up and creating a happy, christian marriage.
+By avoiding these harmful phrases and instead, embracing communication that respects biblical principles, couples can improve their bond and honor the covenant they made before God.

-Reflection: Consider your recent conversations with your spouse.
+Reflection: Consider your recent discussion with your partner.
 Are there words you’ve used that might have been harmful?
-How can you incorporate more grace-filled, loving language into your daily interactions?
-Reflect on these questions and seek God’s guidance in nurturing a stronger, more loving marriage.
+How can you add more grace-filled, loving words into your daily interactions?
+Reflect on these questions and seek God’s direction in creating a stronger, more loving marriage.

 Read also: 50 Bible Verses About Family